STAND. COM. REP. NO. 110

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 369 entitled:
+Your Committee on Economic Development and Technology, to which was referred S.B.
+No. 755 entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Hawaii Council of Associations of Apartment Owners, Hui ‘Oia ‘i ‘o, Mauna Luan, and six individuals.
+Your Committee received testimony in support of this measure from The Chamber of Commerce of Hawaii and Retail Merchants of Hawaii.
 Your Committee received comments on this measure from the Department of Taxation and the Tax Foundation of Hawaii.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 369, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 369, S.D.
-1, and be referred to your Committee on Judiciary and Labor.
+As affirmed by the record of votes of the members of your Committee on Economic Development and Technology that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 755, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 755, S.D.
+1, and be referred to the Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Economic Development and Technology,